 Ukraine’s former president Viktor Fedorovych Yanukovych was removed from office on 22 February 2014.
 Since then, U.S., E.U. and Russian diplomats have been working to influence the future of Ukraine.

-After Yanukovych’s removal, the Ukrainian parliament took a decision to cancel a law that gives legal status to the Russian language in Ukraine.
+After Yanukovych’s removal, Ukraine’s parliament took the decision to cancel a law that gives legal status to the Russian language in Ukraine.
 This would have potentially disadvantaged the Russian speaking population in Ukraine.
-Additionally, Russia recognizes the removal of Yanukovych as illegal and unconstitutional making some sound arguments based on Ukrainian law during a press conference.
+Additionally, Russia recognizes the removal of Yanukovych as illegal and unconstitutional making some arguments based on Ukrainian law during a press conference with Putin.

 With the escalation of Western efforts in Ukraine, Russia deployed troops to the Crimea region.
 The West demanded Russia to pull its troops out under the threat of sanctions which the West imposed on 6 March.
 The U.S. expanded visa bans on Russian officials and hopes to get E.U. support in imposing further sanctions aimed at Russia’s financial infrastructure and foreign property holdings.

 Though the beneficiary of many development programs, sub-Saharan Africa still hosts some of the world’s poorest UNDP Human Development Indicies (HDIs).
 Qustion is why?

 One answer may lie in the fact that Sub-Saharan Africa looses more than double what it gains through development assistance because of illicit financial outflows from the continent via multinational and trans-national entities.
 That’s the info to be gleaned from the GFI infographic.